IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_ansible/README.md

 - Modify the variables in the file `admin_vars.yaml`.
   - When reviewing the `admin_vars` file from top to bottom, all variables up to and including `z_machine_name` must be updated to run this playbook.
 The remaining variables will be modified later when running the [Adding Resource Package playbooks](#adding-resource-packages---02a_assign_1_lparyaml--02b_assign_2_lparyaml).
     - **Note**: Be sure the `acc_ip` in the `admin_vars.yaml` file points to the IP of the ACC LPAR.
 Keep the port to 8081.
-- Check if you have to remove an already executed tasks in the playbook (e.g., updating the password).
+- Check if you have to remove any already executed tasks in the playbook (e.g., updating the password).
   - Some of the tasks might fail if executed twice.
 - Run the playbook via: